Yelp/paasta/docs/source/yelpsoa_configs.rst

           Default value is 0.8.

         * ``desired_active_requests_per_replica``: Only valid for the ``active-requests`` metrics provider.
-The target number of requests per second each pod should be receiving.
+The target number of requests per second each Pod should be receiving.

         * ``max_instances_alert_threshold``: If the autoscaler has scaled your service to ``max_instances``, and the service's utilization (as measured by your ``metrics_provider``) is above this value, you'll get an alert.